Hoboken Terminal: Design

 The large main waiting room features floral and Greek Revival motifs in tiled stained glass by Louis Comfort Tiffany set atop bands of pale cement.
 The terminal exterior extends to over four stories and has a copper-clad façade with ornate detailing.
+It is said the copper used for it is leftover from the Statue of Liberty.
 Its single-story base is constructed of rusticated Indiana limestone.
 A grand double stair with decorative cast-iron railings within the main waiting room provides an entrance to the upper-level ferry concourse.

 Services

 Commuter rail

 Hoboken Terminal is the terminus and namesake for NJ Transit's Hoboken Division, which consists of commuter rail lines in northern New Jersey.